TestAnything/testanything.github.io/index.md

 TAP, the Test Anything Protocol, is a simple text-based interface between testing modules in a test harness.
 It decouples the reporting of errors from the presentation of the reports.

 One of its major uses is for noise reduction; when you have a suite of many tests, making them TAP producers and using a TAP consumer to view them helps ensures that you will see everything you need to notice and diagnose breakage without being distracted by a flood of irrelevant success messages.
-It can assist other forms of analysis and statistics-gathering as ewell.
+It can assist other forms of analysis and statistics-gathering as well.

 TAP started life as part of the test harness for Perl but now has implementations in C, C++, Python, PHP, Perl, Java, JavaScript, Go, Rust, and others.
 Consumers and producers do not have to be written in the same language to interoperate.